Awesom12/Teladoc-Challenge/README.md

 **IDE:** Visual Studio Code

+## Feature Files, Test Data and Step Definitions Files
+The cypress -> e2e folder consists of 3 feature files viz., webTables.feature, webTables_DT.feature and WT_invalid.feature.

+**webTables.feature:** This feature file includes Gherkin Given, When and Then style for representing the tests.
+The corresponding Step definitions, **webTablesSteps.js** file gets the data from the fixture file **user.json** located at cypress -> fixtures.

+**webTables_DT.feature:** This feature file includes the data in **Data Table** format for adding the user and **Examples Table** for deleting the user.
+The corresponding Step definitions file is **webTables_DTSteps.js** that can be found at support -> step_definitions.

+**WT_invalid.feature:** This feature file includes the data in  **Examples Table** format for testing the scenario to **add the user** with different invalid data sets.
+The corresponding Step definitions file is **WT_invalidSteps.js**.

 ## Running the Tests

 **Run Tests on GUI:** Execute **'npx cypress open'** to run the Cypress tests in GUI mode.